Rahuldahiya67/InternSavy/README.md

 **Data set [link](https://www.kaggle.com/datasets/mohansacharya/graduate-admissions)**

-### Task 2 : Mall Customers Segmentation Using Unsupervised Machine Learning
+### Task 2 : Mall Customers Segmentation Using Unsupervised Machine Learning.

 #### Use classification technique for the any customer dataset using machine learning